mrets/Help/generation_adjustments.md

 Please keep in mind:
 * Do not upload an adjustment file unless you have already uploaded generation
 * The file must be saved as a .csv to process correctly
+* **If the file does not work the first time please reach out to systemadmin@mrets.org for assistance, do not attempt to upload the file multiple times**

-In the adjustment file, you will always report the total generation regardless of whether generation was under or over-reported.
+**In the adjustment file, you will always report the total generation regardless of whether generation was under or over-reported.**

 Imagine the following scenario: For 01/2023 you uploaded a generation file of 18 Mwhs, however, later you realize you should have uploaded 20.7 Mwhs.